 Make the Vegan Ragu

-1. In a large frying pan, brown the vegan meat in 2 tbsp olive oil.
-Break it up in small pieces and cook for 7-9 minutes.
+- In a large frying pan, brown the vegan meat in 2 tablespoon olive oil.
+Break it up in small pieces and cook for 7-9 minutes.2 tablespoon olive oil14 oz. plant-based mince of choice

-2. Remove the meat from the pan and leave aside.
-Using the same pan, fry 2 chopped onions, then add the portobello mushrooms, broken in small pieces.
+- Remove the meat from the pan and leave aside.
+Using the same pan, fry 2 chopped onions, then add the portobello mushrooms, broken in small pieces.2 medium onions7 oz. portobello mushrooms, broken in small pieces

-3. When the mushrooms are browned and there’s no more liquid in the pan, deglaze with the white wine and add all the spices and garlic.
+- When the mushrooms are browned and there's no more liquid in the pan, deglaze with the white wine and add all the herbs and garlic.¼ cup dry white wine1 teaspoon thyme1 teaspoon rosemary¼ teaspoon chilli flakes3 garlic cloves

-4. Cook for 1 minute, then add the cooked mince back.
-Stir and add the tomato paste, chopped tomatoes and 2 cups of water.
+- Cook for 1 minute, then add the cooked mince back.
+Stir and add the tomato paste, diced tomatoes and 2 cups of water.
 Simmer for 20 minutes, stirring occasionally.
-Season with salt and freshly ground pepper.
+Season with salt and freshly ground pepper.2 tablespoon tomato paste1 can (14 oz / 400 g) diced tomatoes

 Make the polenta